JeffersonLab/jiriaf-fireworks/fw-agent/readme.md

    username: <fireworks database username>
    wf_user_indices: []
    ```
+    Please refer to the created database in [fw-lpad](../fw-lpad/readme.md) and fill in the correct information.

    d. `queue_template.yaml`: Template for job submission scripts.

-   Notice that the variables in "slurm:" in [fw-lpad/FireWorks/jrm_launcher/site_config_template.yaml](fw-lpad/FireWorks/jrm_launcher/site_config_template.yaml) overwrites the ones in this template.
+   Notice that the variables in "slurm:" in [fw-lpad site_config_template.yaml](../fw-lpad/FireWorks/jrm_launcher/site_config_template.yaml) overwrites the ones in this template.
 Other than that, the rest of the variables are defined here.

     ```1:27:fw-agent/fw_config/ornl/queue_template.yaml